 Barazek are traditional Arab cookies from Syria.
 They are made with sesame seeds, pistachio, butter, sugar, flour, and milk.
 Usually, they are good with tea or coffee and simply delicious and crispy with a nutty taste.

 What to drink in Jordan?
 Typical drinks in Jordan

 One can not go to Jordan and not drink coffee, especially Arabic Coffee.
 Arabic Coffee is a brewed, not filtered, coffee made with coffea arabica beans from Yemen.
 It is a bitter coffee and traditionally without sugar.
 Although when buying a coffee, you always have the option with or without sugar.
 The coffee is served in small cups.

 To make Arabic coffee, you need to roast the coffee beans alongside cardamom pods, ground them very finely and then brew them in a unique pot called Briki.
 If you want sugar, you need to add it to the water before the ground coffee beans.
-You can’t add sugar after the coffee is done.
+You can’t add sugar after the coffee is made.

 Arabic coffee is dark and very aromatic; the cardamon gives the coffee a fragrant taste making it so good.
 Be aware that you can’t stir the coffee or drink the last part in the cup, or you may end up with a mouthful of grounds.

 Arabic Coffee is much more than just a coffee per se; it is a cultural event, it is a moment of sharing and honoring your guest.
 With roots in Bedouins traditions, Arabic coffee is considered an Intangible Cultural Heritage of the Arab States by UNESCO.